 Hopefully this isn’t an issue you’ll come across too often, but sometimes there will be longer periods of time when your property will be unoccupied.
 This will not only mean losing rental income until new tenants are found, but an unoccupied property is a lot riskier in terms of break-ins and damage than a property that has someone visiting it every day.

-Investing in a letting agent for advice on marketing the property is a good idea, as they can also arrange visits to the property whilst it’s unoccupied to ensure any potential damage doesn’t worsen too rapidly.
+Letting agents will provide advice for private landlords on marketing the property – so investing is a good idea, as they can also arrange visits to the property whilst it’s unoccupied to ensure any potential damage doesn’t worsen too rapidly.

 It’s also worth ensuring you’re meeting the requirements of your landlord buildings insurance policy when it comes to an unoccupied property – double check your policy documents for how often you need to visit the property whilst it’s unoccupied, as well as if there are any clauses regarding turning off mains services and alarms.